Nurit-Ltd/NurAdmin-Template/README.md

 ## Acknowledgments

-We would like to express our gratitude to all contributors who have contributed to the development of nurAdmin.
+We would like to express our gratitude to all contributors who have contributed to the development of NurAdmin.

 ## Contact